xenia-nikolenko/xenia-nikolenko/README.md

-👋 Hi, I'm Ksenia Nikolenko, a passionate Quality Assurance Analyst with expertise in manual and automation testing.
+👋 Hi, I'm Ksenia Nykolenko, a passionate Quality Assurance Analyst with expertise in manual and automation testing.
 I thrive in Agile environments, and I'm proficient in various tools like Jira, Zephyr, and Postman.
 My skills extend to CRM administration and content management systems like WordPress, GetCourse, and Moodle.

 **Key Skills**
 - Manual and Automation Testing